Corey Yuen

-Corey Yuen Kwai (元奎 (Yuán Kuí); 15 February 1951 – 2 March 2022) was a Hong Kong film director, film producer, action choreographer, and actor.
+Corey Yuen Kwai (元奎; 15 February 1951 – 2 March 2022) was a Hong Kong film director, film producer, action choreographer, and actor.
 Yuen attended the China Drama Academy and was one of the Seven Little Fortunes.
 In Hong Kong, he worked on several films such as Bruce Lee's Fist of Fury (1972), Hwang Jang-lee's Snuff Bottle Connection, Secret Rivals 2, The Invincible Armour (all 1977), Dance of the Drunk Mantis (1979), Ninja in the Dragon's Den (1982), Millionaire's Express (1986), and Jet Li's Fong Sai-yuk II (1993), The New Legend of Shaolin (1994), High Risk, and My Father Is a Hero (both 1995).

 Yuen gained fame in American cinema beginning with his work as an action director on the 1998 film Lethal Weapon 4, followed by the 2000 blockbuster X-Men and six of Jet Li's English-language works: Romeo Must Die (2000), Kiss of the Dragon, The One (both 2001), Cradle 2 the Grave (2003), War (2007), and The Expendables (2010).
-He also served as director and fight choreographer on Jason Statham's 2002 action film The Transporter.
+He also served as director and fight choreographer on Jason Statham's 2002 action film The Transporter, and served as second-unit director and fight choreographer on its two sequels.

 Life and career

-Born on 15 February 1951 in British Hong Kong, his parents signed a 10 year contract for him to attend the China Drama Academy when he was 9 years old because they could not afford to raise him.
+Born on 15 February 1951 in British Hong Kong, his parents signed a 10-year contract for him to attend the China Drama Academy when he was 9 years old because they could not afford to raise him.
 Given the name Yuen Kwai, he became known as one of the Seven Little Fortunes, seven child actors and acrobats who performed together and who also included Jackie Chan, Sammo Hung, Yuen Biao, and Yuen Wah.
 They spent those days training in a harshly disciplined style under the watch of Master Yu Jim-yuen.